neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 `: Networks` - a networks object with following members:

-- `networks: string[]` - Array of network names the provider has available for the dApp developer to connect to
+- `networks: string[]` - array of network names the provider has available for the dApp developer to connect to
-- `defaultNetwork: string` - Network the provider is currently set to
+- `defaultNetwork: string` - network the provider is currently set to

 ##### Example